-The Thirteenth Doctor’s regeneration has already been filmed, according to the director Jamie Magnus Stone.
+The Thirteenth Doctor’s regeneration was the last scene filmed, according to the director Jamie Magnus Stone.
 And it doesn’t take place inside the TARDIS…

-Jodie Whittaker it set to leave Doctor Who after this year’s autumn special, which is set to be broadcast during the BBC’s centenary celebrations.
-And whilst details of this finale are still tightly under wraps, the director Jamie Magnus Stone has revealed that the Thirteenth Doctor’s regeneration is already in the can.
+Jodie Whittaker it set to leave Doctor Who in ‘The Power of the Doctor,’ and whilst details of this finale are still tightly under wraps, the director Jamie Magnus Stone has revealed that the Thirteenth Doctor’s regeneration is already in the can.

 “…We shot that last day for Jodie in story order,” said Stone, speaking to the Radio Times.
 “So we ended up on her last scene.
 But before that, there were so many tears.

 “And we shot the last-ever scene in the TARDIS, and said goodbye to the TARDIS, and then there were some tears.

 “And then we went out to film, basically, her regeneration.
 And the last shot that we did, I think, will be the last shot in the episode as well.
 So it was really nice to do things in sequence.
 And it was mostly Jodie and Mandip’s [Yaz’s] scenes on that last day.
 So it was just super-emotional.”

 This is a surprising revelation for several reasons.
 First, it confirms that the Thirteenth Doctor’s regeneration will be the first in the new series’ history not to take place inside the TARDIS, unless you count the Twelfth Doctor’s many false starts, and the fake one from ‘The Lie of the Land.’
 (Plus the other fake one from ‘The Impossible Astronaut,’ if you want to be really picky…)